nasa-jpl/open-source-rover/README.md

  </tr>
 </table>

-A gallery of some community builds can be found [here](examples/README.md).
+A gallery of some community builds including previous versions of the rover can be found [here](examples/README.md).
 Drive a simulated rover around straight from your browser: [opensourcerover.jpl.nasa.gov](https://opensourcerover.jpl.nasa.gov)

 ## About the Project

 ### Motivation

 JPL is always looking to inspire the next generation of scientists, engineers, and roboticists to help us explore and learn about our solar system (and beyond!).
 We release the plans for this rover as a way to try and give budding enthusiasts a fun robotics project that will help teach them and get them involved in robotics sooner and at a lower cost.

----

 ### Specifications & Technical Attributes